 Cons:

-Best for: Companies already using or evaluating BlackLine for financial close that want basic cash application in the same platform.
-See our full BlackLine alternatives comparison for a deeper look.
+Best For: Public companies and regulated industries already running BlackLine for close that want basic cash application in the same platform.
+See BlackLine alternatives.

 7. Sage Intacct: Best for SMB AR